webknjaz/talk-drafts/github-bots-raise-of-the-machines-pycon-cz/slides/index.md

 Note: (17‒22s)

-Here's a few things you can use robots for.
+Here's a few things you can use robots for.<br>
-They can do linting or even autoformat your code.
+They can do linting or even autoformat your code.<br>
-They can backports Pull Requests.
+They can backports Pull Requests.<br>
-They can help orchestrate your release processes.
+They can help orchestrate your release processes.<br>
-And so much more,
+And so much more,<br>
 their application is limited only by your imagination!

 -----